mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-As you can see, it's very simple.
-It just checks if a token is stored in the app
-contex, and add any existing token to the request headers.
+As you can see, this adapter just adds any existing token to the request headers.

-Inject the retrier into `Alamofire` by adding the following to our `viewDidLoad`:
+Inject it into `Alamofire` by adding the following to our `viewDidLoad`:

 ```
 sessionManager.adapter = ApiRequestAdapter(context: context)
 ```

+That's it!
+Alamofire should now add the auth token to all requests, if it exists.

 # Dependency Injection

 Well, I won't do this here, since it just add even more complexity to an already
 super-long tutorial.
-In the demo application that can be found in the repository,
+In the demo application, however, I have an `IoC` folder in
-however, I have however setup an `IoC` folder in which I use a DI library called
+which I use a library called [Dip](https://github.com/AliSoftware/Dip) to manage
-[Dip](https://github.com/AliSoftware/Dip).
-Check it out to see how I set this up.
+all dependencies in the app.
+Check it out if you're interested.

 # Final view controller adjustments

-Provided that you checkout my demo project and see how we can use `Dip` to setup
-dependencies, the view controller code becomes quite clean:
+When using dependency injection, the view controller's code becomes quite clean:

 ```
 import UIKit